core-wg/senml-spec/draft-jennings-core-senml.md

 Base Unit:
 : A base unit that is assumed for all entries, unless otherwise indicated.
 This
     attribute is optional.
 If a record does not contain a unit value, then the base unit is used otherwise the value of found in the Unit is used.
-Note the Base Unit is not prepended to the Unit.
     This applies to the entries in all Records.
 A Base Unit can only be included in the first object of the array.

 Links:
-: An array of objects that can be used to extend this specification.
+: An array of objects that can be used for additional information.
 A Links
     element can only be included in the first object of the array.
 Each object in the Link array is constrained to being a map of strings to strings with unique keys.